0xa1d/0xa1d.github.io/cheatsheet.md

 # useful if you forgot sudo on last command, type
 sudo !!

-# replacements for last argument
+# replacement for last argument
 !$

 # replacement for all last arguments